-Dogs heat themselves up quite well but during wintertime, it is not enough especially when your dogs are left in outdoor kennels.
-This is why I decided to list the absolute best dog house heaters so your dogs can actually be happy during winter, too!
+Dogs heat themselves quite well but during wintertime, it is not enough especially when your dogs are left in non-heated outdoor kennels.
+This is why we decided to list the absolute best dog house heaters so your dogs can be happy during winter, too!

 (Yes, it is definitely possible, I promise…)

 The issue with most of the best dog house heaters for winter is that they are either unsafe for daily use, or they just don’t do the job well enough.
 Dogs, especially at a young age, are very fragile beings.
 When kept outside, dogs do need a little help to keep their body temperature high enough to operate normally.